oinamclintonsingh/The-Flag-of-Kangleipak/README.md

 # The-Flag-of-Kangleipak

 Welcome to the Flag of Kangleipak website repository!
+The Manipuri Flag!
 This project aims to educate users about the traditional and cultural significance of the Flag of Kangleipak, including its seven colors and their meanings.

 ## Website